-Mrs. Linda Chambers joined the Alberta Electric System Operator Board in April 2010 and is Vice-Chair.
-Chair of the Human Resources Committee and a member of the Audit Committee.
+Mrs. Linda Chambers joined the Alberta Electric System Operator Board in April 2010 and is Chair.

 Mrs. Chambers has extensive experience in the electricity sector.
 Most recently she held the position of Chief Executive Officer at EarthFirst Canada Inc., a wind power company with renewable development initiatives across Canada.

 Prior to that, Mrs. Chambers held senior executive roles at TransAlta Corporation for 12 years, including President of TransAlta USA and Executive Vice-President of Generation Technology.